zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 5) sortition block

-* all validators for a sortition chain sign a root hash of some state about who can potentially own parts of the probabilistic value space.
+* validator for a sortition chain signs a root hash of some state about who can potentially own parts of the probabilistic value space.

 6) sortition final spend